 It’s painful just to be and willingly admit you are not in control.

 A piece of all of us struggles just to be because we know the Holy Spirit will expose our waywardness.
-The ugly things that we don’t want to face or admit that remain a problem for us each and every day.
+The ugly things that we don’t want to face or admit that remains a problem for us each day.
 We don’t want to be left bare…feeling exposed to our uttermost extremities.

-Repeatedly, God instructs us to come to Him.
+Repeatedly, God instructs us to come to Him and be still.
 He has something to tell us.
 Do you know why?

 “Repent, then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord.”
 Acts 3:19